 The function of the Consumer Representatives Program is to nominate, support, train and coordinate consumer representatives for national committees to ensure that the views and interests of health consumers are represented at the national level.
 CHF supports consumer representatives by providing resources in a number of ways.

-- Self Assessment for Consumer Representatives – a tool designed in consultation with consumer representatives to support self assessment and skill development.
+- Self Assessment for Consumer Representatives – A tool designed in consultation with consumer representatives to support self assessment and skill development.

-- Meeting Report Form – pro forma to assist consumer representatives to report their committee activities
+- Meeting Report Form – Pro forma to assist consumer representatives to report their committee activities

-- Current Committee Vacancies – including information on how to nominate.
+- Current Committee Vacancies – Including information on how to nominate.

 The CHF e-newsletter healthUPdate is an important communication and information resource for consumer representatives and member groups.
 It provides information on key work that CHF is undertaking, updates on current projects, and consumer representative news including committee vacancies, reports from consumer representatives and new appointments. healthUPdate is published monthly and back editions may be found in the Members' Area of the website.

-The Members' discussion forum available on in the Members' area of the CHF website allows consumer representatives to network, consult and share their views across the CHF network of health consumers.
+The Members' discussion forum available on the Members' area of the CHF website allows consumer representatives to network, consult and share their views across the CHF network of health consumers.
 It also provides important input into CHF policy work from members and consumer representatives.
 The discussion forum features a section for consumer representatives to share tips and issues related to their role, and an opportunity to view and provide further comment on issues raised in consumer representative reports.

 Support and networking

+CHF endeavours to link consumer representatives who are working across similar areas or who are on related committees.
 Information about work in CHF priority areas through CHF projects, including the Consumer Representatives Recruitment, Training and Support Project is available in the CHF Projects section of the website.
 Information about the project, current activities, key documents and internet links can be found in this area.

 - Assisting consumers who wish to nominate for representative positions